Mysticlion1/Mysticlion1/README.md

-- 👋 Hi, I’m @Mysticlion1
+- 👋 Hi, I’m Mysticlion1
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning idk
+- 🌱 I’m currently learning Coding and Hacking not bad hacking i promise
-- 💞️ I’m looking to collaborate on coding hacking
+- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me not telling
 -